Quansight-Labs/quansight-labs-site/posts/2021/02/accessibility-whos-responsible.md

 (I'm intentionally not mentioning other Jupyter projects to limit this post's scope.)

 Because for every time accessibility is brought up, I've also experienced a hesitance around taking action.
-Even though I’ve never heard it explicitly said, the way I’ve seen this efforts get lost time and time again has come to mean this in my head: “accessibility is someone else’s problem.”
+Even though I’ve never heard it explicitly said, the way I’ve seen these efforts get lost time and time again has come to mean this in my head: “accessibility is someone else’s problem.”
 But it can’t always be someone else’s problem; at some point there is a person taking ownership of the work.